Masala Papad Recipe

 Pro Tip By Neha

 Use a manual vegetable chopper to chop your veggies.
 It will not only make the process quicker but also ensure that your veggies are chopped the same size.
-I use Mueller brand chopper.
+I use the Mueller brand chopper.

 Serving Suggestions